 - Move on.
 Don't rehash.
 One sentence is enough.

-For a worked example of holding a limit without yelling during the storm, see child angry all the time — what to do without yelling.
+For a worked example of holding a limit without yelling during the storm, see what to do when your child is angry all the time.

 What doesn't help (and why it backfires)

-- Yelling back — your big emotions add fuel; their regulation gets worse, not better.
+- Yelling back.
+Your big emotions add fuel; their regulation gets worse, not better.
+What it actually teaches is covered in what yelling teaches.

-- Giving in to stop the noise — teaches that meltdown is the working strategy.
+- Giving in to stop the noise.
+This teaches that the meltdown is the working strategy.
 Hold the limit; offer the comfort.

-- Shaming language ("big boys don't cry") — directly damages emotional vocabulary that they desperately need.
+- Shaming language ("big boys don't cry") directly damages the emotional vocabulary they desperately need.

 Hitting, biting, and throwing